-It is recognised that on their own, the measures within the masterplan to create an enabling environment are insufficient without a major boost in the form of targeted and partnership-driven game-changers, that are driven by coalitions of the willing.
-These extraordinary interventions are required at scale to kick-start the sector.
-These will need to be co-created, designed and implemented with key role-players from both inside and outside the state through strengthened and open partnerships.
+It is recognised that on their own, the measures within the strategic framework to create an enabling environment are insufficient without a major boost in the form of targeted and partnership-driven game-changer initiatives.
+These interventions are required at scale to revitalise the MSME community.
+These will need to be co-created, designed and implemented with key role-players from both inside and outside the state with strengthened and open partnerships.